 The new deal, officially announced on the national team website, is a shocker.
 The German sportswear brand Adidas has outfitted Die Mannschaft for 70 years.
-During that period, the DFB won the FIFA World Cup four times while wearing some of the most iconic kits in history.
+During that period, the DFB won the FIFA four times while wearing some of the most iconic in history.
 The only exception was the 1974 triumph when Erima produced all the jerseys.

 The 1954, 1990, and most recent 2014 World Cup triumphs were all in Adidas kits.
 The German women won two World Cup trophies in the Adidas kits, 2003 and 2007.